medibloc/explorer/README.md

 #### Node IP address

-To connect custom MediBloc blockchain, Node IP address should be set (or changed):
+To connect with custom MediBloc blockchain, Node IP address should be set (or changed):

   ```
   export const NODE_ENDPOINT = 'http://localhost:9921';